-The RMA thesis is the final masterpiece that shows that you can write, plan and execute an innovative academic research project that may serve as a basis for ongoing PhD- research.
-The research is based on data derived from material culture, fieldwork, laboratory research, or historic sources and additional academic literature.
-It is researched and written over the course of two years and should be related to the research track.
+The RMA thesis is the final masterpiece that shows that a student can independently write, plan and execute an innovative academic research project that may serve as a basis for ongoing PhD- research.
+The research proposal is the main interim output and has to be written in year 1 and needs to be approved by the supervisor, whose effective feedback is essential in this early research stage.

-In the first year the research problem has to be defined in a research proposal in which clear research questions, methodology and planning are defined.
-It is based on thorough literature review.
-A good proposal contains a work plan with a good and complete data description and a well-argued, in-depth methodology.
-The proposal has to contain innovative and critical approaches to the analyses of complex data that may lead to new theoretical or methodical approaches, related to a broad scientific debate.
+A proposal for a research master thesis has to contain innovative and critical approaches to the analyses of complex data that may lead to new theoretical or methodical approaches, related to a broad academic debate.

 More information on writing your thesis, deadlines, forms and criteria can be found on the Archaeology thesis webpage.